greenbicycle/ansible-samples/README.md

-# ansible-samples
+# Sample Ansible Scripts

-Some ansible roles, tasks, etc that I created
+* Some ansible roles, tasks, etc that I created

+You will need to create the following files:

+* hosts
+* ansible.cfg

+See the Ansible Documentation at: https://docs.ansible.com/